 Setup and monitoring is done through the LCD display on the control panel.
 The built-in backlight for viewing in dimly lit environments can be set to remain on for 30 seconds, 5 minutes or to remain on constantly.
+The characters and background on the display can be inverted as desired for easy viewing in brightly or dimly lit environments.

-Smart Noise Reduction (SmartNR[TM])
+Smart Noise Reduction (SmartNRTM)